RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Felicity couldn't see Brunhilde's reaction to her words through the wall of tears that kept welling up.

 "I'm not going to force someone to kiss me to make a point."
 Brunhilde yelled.
 "This isn't a joke."
 Trouble could feel them leaning back, as though trying to escape.
-She didn't know what to do with these emotions, this fierce desire to protect.
+She didn't know what to do with these emotions, this fierce desire to protect, this crushing feeling of betrayal.
 But how could she protect someone from themselves?
 How could she protect herself from those she didn't expect could hurt her?

 Trouble felt themselves move before they understood what was happening.

 With a muffled thud Trouble put their hands on Brun's shoulders and pushed them down on the bed, her arm stinging as it suddenly had to take her weight.

 "You!
 Are!
 The!
 Most!
 Beautiful!
 Woman!
 I have!
 Ever!
 Seen!"
-Trouble horsely shouted, punctuating each word with a kiss to Brunhilde's forehead or cheek.
+Trouble hoarsely shouted, punctuating each word with a kiss to Brunhilde's forehead or cheek.
 "Is it a problem for me to kiss you?"
 Trouble knew they sounded manic.

 "What has gotten into you?
 Where did this come from?"
 Brun tried preparing to dodge any more incoming kisses.